Comparison Plot

 You can still access the old templates.

-2. Adding plots
+2. Adding Plots

 Click 'Add Plot' button located in the top right corner.